simplertasks/aics/hn/cityquiz.md

 4. Evaluate [[user_facts]] for accuracy and completeness, assign a grade (A, B, C, D, F) as [[grade]], and store evaluation as [[evaluation]].
 5. Show the response using [[response]].
 6. Pick a fun fact about [[chosen_city]] (not in user’s facts) and show using [[fun-facts]].
+7. Display a picture from Wikipedia of [[chosen_city]]
-7. Ask the user if they want to “Continue” or “Quit”.
+8. Ask the user if they want to “Continue” or “Quit”.
-8. If Continue, repeat from Step 2.
+9. If Continue, repeat from Step 2.
 If Quit, show [[goodbye]].

 == TEMPLATES ==